Voice of Cards: The Beasts of Burden: Synopsis

-The Beasts of Burden is set in a world without night where humans live underground and for a millennium have waged hate-filled war against monsters for a millennium.
-When the underground village of Al'e is destroyed by a large monster, she is rescued by L'gol, an emotionally-distant young man serving the council of the surface city of Steelborough.
+The Beasts of Burden is set in a world without stars where humans live underground and have waged hate-filled war against monsters for a millennium.
+When Al'e's underground village destroyed by a large monster, she is rescued by L'gol, an emotionally-distant young man serving the council of the surface city of Steelborough.
 Rescued due to a legendary ability of underground dwellers to control monsters, Al'e is sent to capture a powerful entity dubbed the Steel Primal, which has gone on a rampage and stirred violence in the local monsters.
 When Steelborough's elders attempt to take the Primal, as they sought its power to declare war on a neighbouring power and caused its rampage, L'gol betrays and kills the council to avenge their abuse of him and flees with Al'e into the surrounding desert lands.
 They are joined by Pulche, a scholar studying monsters after his parents apparently died in a monster attack; and Tralis, a half-monster beast tamer who Al'e initially mistrusts due to her hatred of monsters.